-Dr. Pennell’s NSF CAREER award entitled Vapor Intrusion, Knowledge Brokers and Environmental Health: A Three Dimensional Perspective aims to not only make scientific discoveries, but also ensure research is relevant to policy and practice stakeholders.
+- In 2015, NSF awarded Dr. Pennell an NSF CAREER grant entitled Vapor Intrusion, Knowledge Brokers and Environmental Health: A Three Dimensional Perspective.
+This research aims to not only make scientific discoveries, but also ensure research is relevant to policy and practice stakeholders.

-If you are a student interested in joining my research team, you should review the application procedures posted on the Graduate School website and the Civil Engineering Graduate Program website.
+If you are a student interested in joining the Pennell research group, you should review the application procedures posted on the Graduate School website and the Civil Engineering Graduate Program website.

 Department website: http://www.engr.uky.edu/ce/